Must all locally-funded employees at a location be voted as either conference employees or local employees?

 Can an entity change their vote at a later time?

 Yes, if a local entity decides they cannot continue with conference payroll, they have the legal right to conclude conference employment and hire as a new employer locally.

 Full-time and part-time non-exempt (hourly) employees are eligible to accrue administrative/short-term sick leave hours.
 These hours are available as paid time to the employees for personal absences needed during normal work hours.
-The accrual rate is 0.0231 hours per hour worked (or 1.76 hours for a 76-hour bi-weekly pay period).
+The accrual rate is 0.0231 hours per hour worked (or 0.88 hours per 38-hour work week).
 Administrative/short-term sick leave is not tracked for exempt (salaried) employees.
 (See Policy L3010 for additional detail)